 Which, if any, of the following activities are of greater focus today compared to 6 months ago at your company/organization?

-Many industry and application specific surveys have come out over the previous weeks leading into this research project, however none specifically identified vacuum users and what had changed for them in their organizations as a common user group.
+Many industry and application specific surveys, such as this report from Clear Seas Research, have come out over the previous weeks leading into this research project.
+However, none specifically identified vacuum users and what had changed for them in their organizations as a common user group.
 The survey looked to examine what activities were a greater focus for vacuum users in comparison to six months prior to the survey date.
 74% selected incorporating additional health and safety procedures to be the greatest change, while 32% noted investigating new technologies for future business applications or cost savings were in greater focus than six months prior.
 In similar fashion to other research findings during this challenging time, learning new skills and attending more webinars are also of greater focus for organizations using vacuum technology at 31% and 29% respectively.